tryscer/flock/flock-music.md

 ​	"Cindy!"
 I say.
 "We do not want to see the Coasters.
 We want the Steam Pillars!"
 ​	"How about the Five Royals?
 They do blues and boogie."
 ​	"Ooh, blues and boogie," says Cindy.
-​	"Cindy, focus please," says Tim, my new ally.
+​	"Cindy, focus please," says Tim, my new ally and hero.
 ​	"You kids like Ruth Brown?"
 ​	"Love her," says Eleanore.
 ​	"Because her backing band is here in town."
 ​	"Oh," says Eleanore.
 "No."
 ​	"Guys," I say.
-"No matter what happens, we're going to see the Steam Pillars."
+"No matter what happens today, we're going to see the Steam Pillars."
 ​	"You guys need a hotel," says the shop owner.
 He's reaching into a large glass jar and picks up another gerkin.

 At the Franklin Hotel, a bare lobby with simple wooden occupied by men in dirty overalls, looking like railroad engineers, the receptionist is old and deaf and doesn't know what we're talking about​.
 She wearing a little hat, cocked at an angle, and sitting behind a sign saying "Tickets to musical & other amusements shows sold here."